monsoonco/Middleman-AWS-Prismic-CircleCi/README.md

 <a name="circleci_vars"></a> 10.
 Set environmental variables in CircleCi
 -------------

-  Add the following AWS environmental variables required for continuous deployment in CircleCi
+  Add the following AWS environmental variables required for continuous deployment in CircleCi.
+In this case, we're pushing assets to your AWS S3 bucket and invalidating the cache in AWS Cloudfront.

   ![Alt text](README_Images/circleci_env_vars.png)